 We identify the actual cause of the latent damage within the building and take specialist advice from surveyors and/or engineers as to what is the correct long-term solution for the problem.
 We negotiate with insurers responsible for the warranty to obtain full settlement including alternative accommodation whilst works are in progress, where it is required.

-During the process of representing the property owner, we ensure that insurers fulfil their obligations under the terms of the policy/warranty and acquire an equitable solution to return the owner to a pre-loss position.
+During the process of representing the property owner, we ensure that insurers fulfill their obligations under the terms of the policy/warranty and acquire an equitable solution to return the owner to a pre-loss position.

 We have settled many claims of this nature on behalf of our clients with successful outcomes, negotiating cash settlements for repairs in order to ensure that owners can then fully carry out the needed comprehensive repairs.
 In some cases, we have even recovered the full purchase price of their houses from insurers, with the owners still retaining their property.